 Thurman has been covering the National Finals Rodeo since 1982 with his daily NFR Reports.
 From 1991-1997, Thurman worked with the Professional Rodeo Cowboys Association to produce the Wrangler NFR Report for nearly 500 radio stations during the annual event in Las Vegas.

-Thurman is a 46-year volunteer at the Pendleton Round Up and recently completed two-terms as President of the Board of Directors for the famous rodeo.
+Thurman is a 52-year volunteer at the Pendleton Round Up and recently completed two-terms as President of the Board of Directors for the famous rodeo.
+He now serves on the Pendleton Round-Up Foundation Board.
 He also served 19 years on the board of directors of the Northwest Intercollegiate Rodeo Finals Assn.